leonardo-cebin/py-dvd-screensaver/README.md

     Movement of a sprite through a system of coordinates
   </ul>
   <ul>
-    Mouse binding (the mouse scroll constrols the speed)
+    Mouse binding (the mouse scroll controls the speed)
   </ul>
   <ul>
     Good taste for the 00s